Emerald-Project4-Team8d/Emerald-Project4-Team8d/README.md

 We would work on creating a way to connect it to our grading system to automatically deduct points for late assignments

+### Credit

+The strapi documentation: https://docs.strapi.io/cloud/intro was a huge help for figuring out how strapi works and how we can create our own API on it.
+Besides that, we based a lot of our code on the existing code structures that were already there so that would be our other main source for this project.

 <br/>

 <br/>